Nominated for an Award is Rewarding

 Feeling free while flying as a bird on high!

-Flying from the ground on up has been a persistent dream of mine, and I wonder if I was some sort of bird in a previous life.
+Flying from the ground on up has been a persistent dream of mine, and I wonder if I was some sort of a bird in a previous life.

 Don’t laugh.
 I believe in Reincarnation and there is something about the company of birds I really like.
 Whenever I saw a bird, I felt it was a good omen.